rosenrose/thmod/README.md

 ultrafast_otter: Boost the speed of the Otter spirit shield.

 beast_to_ufo: (TH17)Show you the UFOs instead of the beasts.(just graphic replacement)

+th165_C-key: Press C to teleport.(made by 335 from MUASTG)